aks2203/poisoning-benchmark/how_to.md

 # The Benchmark Challenge

-### The problem setup for finetuning tests:
+### The problem setup for transfer learning tests:
+#### CIFAR-10
-- 25 poisons, 2500 images in the finetuning dataset (random subset of CIFAR10 standard training set)
+- 25 poisons, 2,500 images in the finetuning dataset (random subset of CIFAR10 standard training set).
-- Models pre-trained on CIFAR100 transfered to CIFAR10
+- Models pre-trained on CIFAR100 transfered to CIFAR10.
-- Perturbations bound in the l-infinity sense with epsilon = 8/255
+- Perturbations bound in the l-infinity sense with epsilon = 8/255.

 We provide a ResNet18 pretrained on CIFAR100 on which the white-box tests will be done.
-The grey-box tests are done with an unseen (by the attacker) ResNet18 also pretrained on CIFAR10.
 The black-box tests are done on VGG11 and MobileNetV2 models.

+#### TinyImageNet
+- 250 poisons, 50,000 images in the finetuning dataset (classes 100-199 in TinyImageNet standard training set).
+- Models pre-trained on classes 0-99 of TinyImageNet standard training set.
+- Perturbations bound in the l-infinity sense with epsilon = 8/255.

+We provide a VGG16 pretrained on classes 0-99 of TinyImageNet standard training set on which the white-box tests will be done.
+The black-box tests are done on ResNet34 and MobileNetV2 models.

+---

 ### Problem set up for training from scratch:
+#### CIFAR-10
-- 500 poisons, with entire CIFAR10 standard training set
+- 500 poisons, with entire CIFAR10 standard training set.
-- Perturbations bound in the l-infinity sense with epsilon = 8/255
+- Perturbations bound in the l-infinity sense with epsilon = 8/255.

-We train ResNet18, VGG11, and MobileNetV2 models for this test (i.e. no white-box / grey-box / black-box version).
+- We train ResNet18, VGG11, and MobileNetV2 models for this test (i.e. no white-box / grey-box / black-box version).
+#### TinyImageNet
+- 250 poisons, with entire TinyImageNet standard training set.
+- Perturbations bound in the l-infinity sense with epsilon = 8/255.
+- We train VGG16, ResNet34, and MobileNetV2 models for this test (i.e. no white-box / grey-box / black-box version).
+___
-- poison_setups_transfer_learning.pickle and poison_setups_from_scratch.pickle each contain a list of dictionaries.
+Python dictionaries with set-up information are stored in the [poison_setups](poison_setups) directory.
+The files there each contain a list of dictionaries.
 Each dictionary has four entries:

    (i) The value corresponding to the key "target class" is an integer denoting the label of the target image in the dataset.

    (ii) The value corresponding to the key "target index" is an integer denoting the index of the target image in the CIFAR10 testing data.